-22.1.2 Automatic Volume Labeling
+23.1.2 Automatic Volume Labeling

 Use of the above records brings up another problem - that of labeling your Volumes.
 For automated disk backup, you can either manually label each of your Volumes, or you can have Bacula automatically label new Volumes when they are needed.
 While, the automatic Volume labeling in version 1.30 and prior is a bit simplistic, but it does allow for automation, the features added in version 1.31 permit automatic creation of a wide variety of labels including information from environment variables and special Bacula Counter variables.
 In version 1.37 and later, it is probably much better to use Python scripting and the NewVolume event since generating Volume labels in a Python script is much easier than trying to figure out Counter variables.
-See the Python Scripting chapter of this manual for more details.
+See the Python Scripting chapter (chapter 1 on page 1) of the Bacula Community Misc Manual details.